Bjournaux/SeaFreeze/Python/lbftd/README.md

     statevars._getTDVSpec.
     If you end up with an as-yet unused parameter, add it to statevars._getTDVSpec (defaulting to OFF) AND to the evaluation section of evalGibbs.evalSolutionGibbs.
+    Carefully review the options currently supported for these functions.
+These are documented in detail below.
 - Add the measure spec to statevars.getSupportedThermodynamicVariables.
     When the comments say DIRECTLY, they mean only consider something a requirement if it is used in the function built in the previous step.